 The approach varies greatly.
 As an illustrator I,

-i) learned to paint in any style and medium and
+- learned to paint in any style and medium and

-ii) sought to develop a style that was not so tied to literal representation, mostly because it was a pain to gather all the reference, much easier to just make it up.
-My style over the years was more contemporary; bright colours, overlapping graphic shapes, most pieces were created with pastel.
+- sought to develop a style that was not so tied to literal representation, mostly because it was a pain to gather all the reference, much easier to just make it up.
+My style over the years was more contemporary; bright colours, overlapping the graphic shapes, most pieces were created with pastel.
 If anyone looked at those paintings they would not connect them with who I am now.
-It was a wonderfully satisfying (though stressful) career with each project being different from the last.
+It was a wonderfully satisfying (though stressful) career with each project is different from the last.
 A lot of the work, especially the editorial illustrations, was more conceptual in nature and I loved that part of it.
-I think the most enjoyable aspect was the problem solving, probably an extension of my years as a graphic designer (pre–desktop revolution).
+I think the most enjoyable aspect was the problem solving, probably an extension of my years as a graphic designer (pre-desktop revolution).

 While many artists move from realism to abstraction, I started in realism moved toward abstraction and a more concept–based thinking and am now back to the representational with my painting.
 There are fragments of those paths that come through in my current work, more in the design of each piece than anything else.
 But I am really thinking hard about how to merge the two paths into one.
 Right now I am looking more at the golden era illustrators than anyone else… okay, a lot of Russians too.